Alan-Lomax/MaxDuino/README.md

 The KiCad files are essentially 'source code' and include:
 <Li>the schematic and
 <Li>the Printed Circuit Board art work
-Te Kicad software checks for consistency between these two.
+The Kicad software checks for consistency between these two.

-The Gerber files can e thought of as the 'compiled version'.
+The Gerber files can be thought of as the 'compiled version'.
 The Gerbers are seperate files, one for each step in the manufacturing process of a PCB.
 The Gerbers are normally saved as a ZIP file and the Zip file is what gets submitted for manufacture at the fabrication facility of your choice.

 # The Panel Version
-The MaxDuino PCB is sized 50mmm x 100 mm which means it can easily be panelized in sets of two.
-This makes the panelized Maxduino fit on a single 100mm x 100mm PCB which is the normal 'minimum size' for billing.
+The MaxDuino PCB is sized 50 mm x 100 mm which means it can easily be panelized in sets of two.
+This makes the panelized Maxduino fit on a single 100 mm x 100 mm PCB which is the normal 'minimum size' for billing.
 The short version of this is you get twice as many MaxDuinos at no extra cost.